Bal Gangadhar Tilak: Translation

+(This second title was published in French after L'Origine Polaire de la Tradition védique (the translation of Tilak's work The Arctic Home in the Vedas), but is in fact the introduction to it, as confirmed by the original English editions).

 Descendants

 Tilak's son, Shridhar Tilak campaigned for removal of untouchability in late 1920s with dalit leader, Dr. Ambedkar.
 Both were leaders of the multi-caste Samata sangh.
+He was inspired by his philosophy and social reforms and communicated and discuss with him in methods to get rid of upper-caste hegemony.
+Given his liberal and rational thoughts, Shridhar Tilak was subjected to a lot of harassment by conservatives in Maharashtra region of that period.
+Unable to tolerate it, he committed suicide on 25 May 1928.
+Before that he sent three suicide notes: one to the collector of Pune, another to newspapers and a third one to Dr. Ambedkar.
+Later Dr. Ambedkar wrote – “If anyone who is worthy of the title Lokamanya, it is Shridharpant Tilak.”

 Shridhar's son, Jayantrao Tilak (1921–2001) was editor of the Kesari newspaper for many years.
 Jayantrao was also a politician from the Congress party.
 He was a member of the Parliament of India representing Maharashtra in the Rajya Sabha, the upper house of the Indian Parliament.
 He was also a member of the Maharashtra Legislative Council.

 Rohit Tilak, a descendant of Bal Gangadhar Tilak, is a Pune-based Congress party politician.
 In 2017, a woman with whom he had an extra-marital affair accused him of rape and other crimes.
-He is currently out on bail in connection with these charges.
+He was released on bail in connection with these charges.